 Carbon reducing activities within this project will include;

-We received delivery of GRAHAM's first All-Electric Telehandler on site on 27th April.
+The project received delivery of GRAHAM's first All-Electric Telehandler.
 This Telehandler is 100% electric, with zero local emissions of C02, NOx and particulates, leading to improved air quality for the local community and a lower environmental impact.

 GRAHAM is a Partner Member of the Considerate Constructors Scheme.
 This scheme aims to improve the image of the construction industry by following a Code of Considerate Practice, which covers a number of things including site safety and considering the impact of works on the local community.
 You can find more information about it online www.ccscheme.org.uk